 Prof Benford is a Professor at the Physics & Astronomy School of Physical Sciences at the University of California, San Diego, USA.
 His research interests include turbulence and magnetic structures in astrophysical contexts.

 Dr Bentley is a neuroscientist and associate lecturer at the Open University, UK, and a member of Magdalene College, University of Cambridge, UK.
 His research includes connectomics, the study of neural circuits, and the classification of age-related diseases.

 Prof Csoka works on the molecular biology of ageing and is a biogerontologist at Howard University, Washington DC, USA.

 Dr de Grey is a biomedical gerontologist from Cambridge, UK.
 He is the founder and Chief Science Officer of the SENS Research Foundation.

-Dr de Magalhães leads the Integrative Genomics of Ageing Group at the University of Liverpool, UK.
+Prof de Magalhães leads the Integrative Genomics of Ageing Group at the University of Liverpool, UK.
 His research includes studying the genetic, cellular, and molecular mechanisms of ageing.

 Prof Gouras is a Professor of Ophthalmology at Columbia University Medical Center, NY, USA.
 His research interests include ageing and degenerative diseases.

 Prof Hanson is an economist at George Mason University in Virginia, USA, and a research associate at Oxford University, UK.
 His research interests include prediction markets and social implications of future technologies.

 Prof Harris is a bioethicist and philosopher.
 He is the Director of the Institute for Science, Ethics and Innovation at the University of Manchester, UK, and also has an appointment at King's College London.